-Despite being home to a large range of wildlife, Panna National Park isn’t actually visited often by travellers, making it a quiet option for wildlife spotting.
+Despite being home to a large range of wildlife, Panna National Park is rarely visited by travellers, making it one of the quietest wildlife sightings spots in India.
 Here you can admire jungle cats, leopards, hyenas, wild dogs, wolves and sloth bears.
 It must be noted that while tigers reside in the area, the sightings aren’t great here.
 For the bird watchers, there are over 200 bird species that call the park home, along with a host of migratory birds in the winter.
 Boat rides are also a great way to spot crocodiles, amongst other wildlife along the banks of the Ken river.

 The area’s best accommodation is the Sarai at Toria.
 During your stay here, you can experience many activities from treks through the countryside, spot bird species, fish along the river and explore the wetlands and forests on the border of the park.